workalendar/workalendar/README.rst

 America
 -------

-* Brazil (all states and cities, except the city of Viana)
+* Brazil (all states, cities and for bank transactions, except the city of Viana)
 * Chile
 * Colombia
 * Mexico